lyhe123/Simple_Trading_Strategy/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will automatically build and update the strategy in the backtesting engine, then it will automatically start the backtesting engine

-- To backtest, first create an instance of the trading strategy, when inter
+- To backtest, first create an instance of the trading strategy.
+Enter the following command in the backtesting engine UI:
 ```
 create_instance GroupOneStrategy GroupOneStrategy UIUC SIM-1001-101 dlariviere 100000 -symbols SPY|VXX
 ```

-- Start the backtest
+- Start the backtest：
 ```
 start_backtest YYYY-MM-DD YYYY-MM-DD GroupOneStrategy 1
 ```